ghi-dgz/bf-repo/README.md

 |]|end loop|if tape[pointer] != 0: # go backwards to opening [ in code reading|
 |,|take input|
 |.|write to output current cell|

+# interpreter

+I wrote a python interpreter, but there are some personalisations/modifications/alterations.
+- Added ? function which prints the current tape
+- Added ! function which prints information on code passed in(number of steps in total, infinite loop, time taken, number of bit operations)
+- There is an input tape, which can be passed into the interpreter, and if it runs out the interpreter can ask for input if that is turned on.
+If no input tape is passed, it will ask for input when input is needed, if more than enough is passed it is stored
+- Tape specification -> infinite tape, looped tape, and tape with walls on either end (moving left when at the start does nothing)

+You can use the interpreter as well as set these by reading the source code.
+nah im joking you use python bf.py [filepath] [input] [args] e.g. `python bf.py done/multi_input_cat.bf "Hello, world"` (quotes are required if you want to put spaces in the input)